 - Neuroticism (Do they get upset easily?)

 Susan uses SAP Analytics Cloud to answer her HR-related questions.
-The powerful software analyzes patterns in her data to reveal key drivers impacting her company’s future success.
+The powerful enterprise analytics solution help Susan analyze patterns in her data to reveal key drivers impacting her company’s future success.

 By combining HR data with revenue projections, Susan can conduct her workforce planning, such as:

-- Identify issues before they arise with predictive analysis
+- Identifying issues before they arise with predictive analysis

-Susan can further customize her stories by adding images, charts, table, text, geo-maps, and input controls.
-Once complete, she can share them with other users or teams, set permission levels, or compile them into an SAP digital boardroom agenda for presentation.
+Susan can further customize her stories by adding images, charts, tables, text, geo maps, and input controls.
+Once completed, she can share her dashboards with other users or teams, set permission levels, or compile them into an SAP digital boardroom agenda for presentation.

 SAP Analytics Cloud – all analytics, all users, one product.
 Discover a new generation of cloud analytics.